ChessPiece21/Sonnet-Generator/README.md

 Credit to the work of Nick Montfort, Amaranth Borsuk, and Lillian-Yvonne-Bertram for being actual inspirations for combining my English majoring with coding skills.

-Will be reading ''Exploratory Programming for the Arts and Humanities'' soon to use this in more depth.
+Will be reading *Exploratory Programming for the Arts and Humanities* by Montfort soon to use these skills in more depth.